tonjakae/UFOs/README.md

 ### Additional Filtering
 Using JavaScript and HTML, I've modify the code in my index.html file to create more table filters.
 In addition to the date filter I created in the class module, I've added filters for the city, state, country, and shape, as shown in the image below.

 Enter in the criteria you are interested in filtering to.
-I chose to filter to sightings with triangle shaped objects.
+I chose to filter to sightings with triangle-shaped objects.

 ![image](https://user-images.githubusercontent.com/87340105/156949534-701f1ba6-d162-42e0-85ea-aee352324444.png)